UPDATED: 7MAR2026

 Mission

 God has created me to do Him some definite service.
 He has committed some work to me which He has not committed to another.
 I have my mission.
 I may never know it in this life, but I shall be told it in the next.
-I am a link in a chain, a bond of connection between persons. - St. John Henry Newman
+I am a link in a chain, a bond of connection between persons.
+St. John Henry Newman

 In your hearts reverence Christ as Lord.
-Always be prepared to make a defense to any one who calls you to account for the hope that is in you, yet do it with gentleness and reverence. - 1 Peter 3:15
+Always be prepared to make a defense to anyone who calls you to account for the hope that is in you, yet do it with gentleness and reverence.
+1 Peter 3:15